-Ambassadorial Scholarships has been Rotary Foundation's oldest and best-known programme.
-Founded in 1947, it was an international programme aimed at encouraging those who have just graduated to undertake an additional year of study abroad to further international understanding and friendly relations among people of different countries and geographical areas.
+Ambassadorial Scholarships, Rotary Foundation's oldest and best-known programme, closed end June 2013.
+Founded in 1947, it was an international programme aimed at encouraging those who had just graduated to undertake an additional year of study abroad to further international understanding and friendly relations among people of different countries and geographical areas.
 Nearly 38,000 men and women from about 100 nations have studied abroad under its auspices and as such has attracted many students to Ireland.
 It was the world's largest privately funded international scholarship's programme.
-It is being replaced from July 2013 with Scholarship Grants (more here).

 The Club has sent and hosted students on this Programme.
 During their time spent with us the Club welcomed the Scholar to our weekly meetings and events and they were active participants with Rotaract.
 They also spoke to other Rotary Clubs.

-Recent Ambassadorial Scholars to the Club (see menu left for details)
+Recent Ambassadorial Scholars to the Club (click on photo for more information)

 |Rotary Club of

-We were delighted to welcome on Monday 25 June 2012 Nora Tobin, Rotary Ambassadorial Scholar attached to Dublin Central Rotary Club who gave a most interesting presentation on her home State Iowa and her work in Ireland on conflict resolution.
+Monday 25 June 2012 Nora Tobin, Rotary Ambassadorial Scholar attached to Dublin Central Rotary Club gave a most interesting presentation on her home State Iowa and her work in Ireland on conflict resolution.

 Monday 31 October 2011 two American Ambassadorial Scholars, being hosted by the Rotary Club of Londonderry, Elaine Marie Joy and Katie Cooper.
 From Gallipolis, Ohio and Nashville, Tennessee respectively spoke about their backgrounds and how the Ambassadorial Programme had transformed them.